ssutharya/Deep_Learning/README.md

 For the non metric MDS on the Iris dataset, plot the stress value vs number of dimensions.
 Why does stress decrease as dim increases..?

+## PPCA, ICA - Cocktail Part Problem
+### PPCA
+Apply PPCA on MNIST (or CIFAR-10) for dimensionality reduction and compare reconstruction quality with PCA.
+Use PPCA to handle missing values in data:
+  a.
+Create a synthetic dataset and introduce 10% missing values at random.
+  b.
+Apply PPCA to estimate missing values during EM steps.
+  c.
+Compare imputed values with true values (compute error).
+### ICA
+Use ICA to separate mixed audio signals (cocktail party problem):
+  a.
+Download 2 audio files (e.g., speech + music).
+  b.
+Create mixed signals by applying a random mixing matrix.
+  c.
+Apply FastICA algorithm to separate original sources.
+  d.
+Compare separated signals with original signals using correlation.
+  e.
+Plot waveforms before and after ICA.